-SALT LAKE CITY — Utah prosecutors want a Colorado teenager accused in the 2012 death of his girlfriend to be tried as an adult.
+SALT LAKE CITY — A Colorado teenager accused in his girlfriend's 2012 beating death will be tried as an adult in Utah.